sudoker0/sudoker0.github.io/ReadMe.md

     - Gallery: Show a list of picture, this page contain:
         - A UI to nagivate and see the picture
     - Download: Download stuff, that's it, and this page contain:
-        - A list of downloadable file.
+        - A list for downloadable file.
 - *: There are some page like: Loading page, basic HTML version of the page that I did not mention.
 That's because most people will access the main version of the website (unless your Internet is slow).
 But I will still mention some of those:
     - Basic HTML version:
         - No custom font